sigmacomputing/sigmaquickstarts/site/sigmaguides/src/cohort_analysis/cohort_analysis.md

 ## Overview
 Duration: 5

  This lab focuses on the end-user analytics experience in Sigma.
-You will be playing the role of a marketing analyst undertaking exploratory analysis on customer retention rates.
+You will be playing the role of a marketing analyst undertaking exploratory revenue cohort analysis.
 Traditionally, this type of analysis requires a significant effort and advanced SQL knowledge, but Sigma empowers business users to quickly derive these insights on their own.

 This lab is intended to showcase advanced features such as cross-level aggregate calculations, extracting values from JSON, Tracing lineage in Sigma, and showing different paths an analyst can take to achieve their goals.

 ### Prerequisites
 - This lab is designed to be a follow up to the Sigma Retail & CPG Series Retention Analysis lab.
-If you have not already, please complete the steps for Retention Analysis here:
+If you have not already, please complete the steps for Retention Analysis here: [Sigma Retail & CPG Series : Retention Analysis](https://quickstarts.sigmacomputing.com/guide/simga_retail_&_cpg_series_:_retention_analysis/index.html?index=..%2F..index#0)

 ### What You Will Learn
 - How to create child elements from existing workbook objects